Todd Muller: 'Hamish Walker went behind my back' and his only option was to resign

-After going behind his boss' back and leaked Covid patient details, disgraced National MP Hamish Walker had only one option.
+After going behind his boss' back and leaking Covid patient details, disgraced National MP Hamish Walker had only one option.

 And that was to resign, says National leader Todd Muller.